IT Strategies for 5-10 person Architecture and Design Firms

 Start out with small steps.
 Identify where you are weakest, and delegate those tasks to other people in your firm or outside resources.

-Information Technology does not have to be thought of as defense.
+Information Technology does not have to be thought of as a defense.
 Indeed, with the right strategy, IT can serve as an offensive strategy to give your firm a competitive advantage.

 The mindset shouldn’t be: if something gets broken, I’ll call my IT guy to fix it.

-Instead, you should go on offense by hiring a trusted IT firm to prevent things going wrong in the first place—saving your firm time and money.
+Instead, you should go on offense by hiring a trusted IT firm to prevent things from going wrong in the first place—saving your firm time and money.